Quasiregular curves: Removability of singularities

 Moreover, if the Hausdorff dimension of $E$ satisfies the strict inequality \eqref{eq:hausdorffbound} in \Cref{thm:remov:bounded:curve} for $K \geq 1$, a continuous extension of a $K$-quasiregular $\omega$-curve $f \colon M \setminus E \to N$ is a $K$-quasiregular $\omega$-curve. \end{theorem} In particular, under the Hausdorff dimension bound and the above assumptions on $\omega$, a $K$-quasiregular $\omega$-curve $M \setminus E \to N$ extends to a $K$-quasiregular $\omega$-curve $F \colon M \to N$ if and only if it has a continuous extension.
 We also note that a closed set of Hausdorff dimension zero, e.g. a discrete set, satisfies the strict inequality \eqref{eq:hausdorffbound} for every $K \geq 1$ and $m \geq n$.
 With these observations in mind, \Cref{thm:main:converse:intro} can be considered an extension of Riemann's theorem on removability of singularities for holomorphic mappings.

-\Cref{thm:main:converse:intro} readily implies the following theorem. \begin{theorem} Let $M$ be an oriented Riemannian $n$-manifold, and let $N$ be a complete and oriented Riemannian $n$-manifold with sectional curvature bounded from above, and $n \geq 2$.
+\Cref{thm:main:converse:intro} readily implies the following theorem. \begin{theorem} Let $M$ be an oriented Riemannian $n$-manifold, and let $N$ be an oriented Riemannian $n$-manifold with sectional curvature bounded from above and injectivity radius bounded from below, and $n \geq 2$.
 Then a closed set $E \subset M$ removable for $W^{1,n}$-functions is removable for quasiregular mappings $M \setminus E \rightarrow N$ having finite energy on precompact open subsets of $M$. \end{theorem} \Cref{cor:quasiregular} implies that \Cref{thm:main:converse:intro} is qualitatively sharp.
 Indeed, by \cite[Theorem 12.10]{Iwa:Mar:93} (see also \cite{Rick:95}), there are compact sets $E \subset \mathbb{S}^n$ of arbitrarily small Hausdorff dimension and quasiregular mappings $f \colon \mathbb{S}^n \setminus E \rightarrow \mathbb{S}^n$ that do not extend continuously to any point of $E$.
 The set $E$ can be taken to be a point or two points, for example.